Azure/ResourceModules/docs/wiki/Fetching latest changes - Scenario 2 Module library and CI environment.md

 # 8. Test and publish modules

 Push the updated local code to your remote repository.
-If actions are enabled test and publishing of modules will start automatically.
+If actions are enabled, test and publishing of modules will start automatically.